ammar-homaida-statistics/easystatisticsacademy/modeling/assumptions/violations/index.md

 ---
 layout: default
-title: Outliers
+title: Assumption Violations
-description: Learn what outliers are, why they matter in regression analysis, how they influence models, and how analysts investigate unusual observations.
+description: Learn what happens when regression assumptions are violated and how analysts evaluate, interpret, and respond to model problems.
-permalink: /modeling/assumptions/outliers/
+permalink: /modeling/assumptions/violations/
 sidebar: false
 ---